shapeshed/shapeshed.com/content/post/nifty-unix-tools-sort.md

 ## How to sort in reverse order

+To sort in reverse order pass the `-r` option to `sort`.
+This will sort in reverse order and write the result to standard output.

-If you want to sort in reverse order you can pass the `-r` flag.
-Using the same list of metal bands from the previous example here is a demonstration.
+Using the same list of metal bands from the previous example this file can be sorted in reverse order with the `-r` option.

     sort -r bands.txt
     Sepultura